ajikia15/klaptFront/README.md

 ### 1. **User Experience**

 - **Modern UI:** Clean, responsive design with dark mode and smooth animations.
-- **Authentication:** Secure login, signup, and session management.
+- **Authentication:** Secure login, signup, and session management using JWT.
 - **Profile Management:** Edit profile, view your listings, and manage favorites.
 - **Favorites:** Easily favorite/unfavorite laptops and view your collection.
 - **Toasts & Feedback:** Instant feedback for actions, errors, and successes.